-Diwali Cleanliness and Prosperity goes together
+Diwali Cleanliness and Prosperity go together.

 The most important aspect of Diwali preparation is house cleaning.
-Diwali usually comes either in October or November, which means monsoons would have got over, but things would be a little moist, mushy and insect-laden.
-The occasion of the festival gives enough reasons for people to clean.
+Diwali usually comes in October or November, meaning monsoons would have gotten over, leaving things a little moist, mushy, and insect-laden.

-In addition, Diwali is also an opportunity for people to look at their storage space, leave their love affair with unused items and make space.
+In addition, Diwali is also an opportunity for people to look at their storage space, leave their love affair with unused items, and make space.

 Upcycle and Decorations